Private contractor to drop facial recognition requirement for all state and federal agencies after backlash over IRS plan

 “Offering it as an ‘option’ is still hugely problematic because the vast majority of people don’t really know what the risks are associated with handing their sensitive biometric information over to a private company,” Greer said.
 “They may assume it’s safe because they’ve been directed there through a government agency that they trust or have interacted with before. … Having this as an ‘option’ puts people’s sensitive information at risk.”

 The company said agencies that “procured our offline option” will be able to offer people the choice to verify their identities through a live video call or an in-person meeting with a company representative.
-A company spokesperson did not immediately respond to questions of whether agencies would have to pay more money for that alternative.
+A company spokesperson did not immediately respond to questions about whether agencies would have to pay more money for that alternative.
 The Treasury Department signed an $86 million, two-year contract for ID.me services last summer.

-The change raises questions of whether applicants will face even more intense delays for verification.
+The change raises questions about whether applicants will face even more intense delays for verification.
 People who have gone through the video-chat process — which requires them to hold up official documents for the camera so an agent can verify them — have complained of hours-long delays and technical glitches.

-Company officials told The Post last month that only 10 percent of applicants had needed the video-call option, and that the company employed 966 agents who handled video-chat verification for the entire country.
-While this change could quickly multiply the number of people needing to pursue that option, the company has not said whether or how it will be expanding its workforce to handle the potential surge.
+Company officials told The Post last month that only 10 percent of applicants had needed the video-call option and that the company employed 966 agents who handled video-chat verification for the entire country.
+While this change might quickly multiply the number of people needing to pursue that option, the company has not said whether or how it will be expanding its workforce to handle the potential surge.

 The company said in a statement that it runs other identity-verification systems and is “not a biometrics company,” but it has continued to defend its facial recognition software as federally tested and secure.
 “The selfie check continues to be a critical tool in the fight against organized crime,” the statement said, but “at the same time, we believe deeply in choice.”